 Sports Interaction Review

 Sports Interaction is one of the oldest operators in the online sports betting industry having been taking bets on its website since 1997.
-It markets itself as the first online sportsbook licensed and regulated in North America where the Kanhawake Gaming Commission in Canada oversees its operations and enforces Las Vegas-type rules.
+It markets itself as the first online bookmaker licensed and regulated in North America where the Kanhawake Gaming Commission in Canada oversees its operations and enforces Las Vegas-type rules.

-The sportsbook is a member of the Sports Interaction Affiliates group that is based in Montreal.
+The bookmaker is a member of the Sports Interaction Affiliates group that is based in Montreal.
 Unsurprisingly given it’s base, Canadians are its primary target audience, although it does allow punters to open accounts in a dozen international currencies so it does appeal to gambling fans outside its home country.

-If one is into bells and whistles than one will not be into Sports Interaction because its website would have to be one of the most vanilla out there.
+If one is into bells and whistles, then one will not be into Sports Interaction because its website would have to be one of the most vanilla out there.
 Only the company will know if it is part of its marketing strategy but its website looks as though it was designed in the early 2000s and not updated since then.
 The typography on the website is unattractive and the main navigation menus are jumpy, presumably because of the technology powering them.

 It does not have an app but it does have a mobile-friendly version of its website, which is a fair bit more appealing than its big-screen brother.
 Clearly, the website designers have not been on leave for the past 10 years because the company’s mobile-friendly websites is a lot easier on the eye.
 Both websites work fine, it is just that they are not real eye catchers.